Rockstar Hacked Again, GTA 6 Data Could Leak Monday

 ShinyHunters, for their part, are not amateurs.
 The group has been active since 2020 and has previously breached Microsoft, AT&T, Ticketmaster, SoundCloud, and the European Commission, typically by targeting third-party integrations and APIs rather than going after a company directly.
 In March, they claimed access to Salesforce data from over 400 companies and published data from 26 of them.
 This is a group with a track record of following through.

-To be fair, there's no evidence at this stage that player passwords or payment details were accessed, so if your concern is your Rockstar Social Club account, the current risk appears to be corporate rather than personal.
-That said, enabling two-factor authentication on your Rockstar account right now costs you nothing and takes two minutes.
+there's no evidence at this stage that player passwords or payment details were accessed, so if your concern is your Rockstar Social Club account, the current risk appears to be corporate rather than personal. enabling two-factor authentication on your Rockstar account right now costs you nothing and takes two minutes.

 Stay on top of every update — find all the latest patch notes and gaming news at XP Gained.
 Join our Discord for live patch note alerts and discussion.